 Verified for macOS Tahoe 26.2

-Fix Guide: Sequoia External Drive Read-Only Error
+How to Fix External Drive Read-Only Error in macOS Sequoia 15.x

 Symptom: You connect an APFS or ExFAT drive to macOS Sequoia, and it mounts as "Read Only," even if the permissions are set correctly.